SparebankenVest/akv2k8s-website/source/content/reference/azure-key-vault-secret.md

 spec:
   vault:
     name: <name of azure key vault>
+    azureIdentity:
+      name: <optional - Azure user-assigned managed identity to use for this object>
     object:
       name: <name of azure key vault object to sync>
       type: <object type in azure key vault to sync>